mamurak/os-mlops/README.md

 #### Object detection

-1. In the RHODS dashboard, enter the `object-detection` project.
+1. In the RHOAI dashboard, enter the `object-detection` project.
 2. Create a new workbench with an arbitrary name and these parameters:
     - image: `Object detection`
     - existing cluster storage: `development`